Bachelor of Science - Diagnostic Medical Sonography Concentration

 - Submit an application.
 (Deadline Date January 15)

 - Provide evidence of registration eligibility with American Registry of Radiologic Technologist (ARRT), if applicable.

 - Maintain a minimum GPA of 2.5 on a 4.0 scale for all radiography courses, if applicable.

 - Maintain a minimum cumulative GPA of 2.3 on a 4.0 scale for all course work.

 - Participate in a personal interview.

-Preference given to healthcare Professions (AS degree or higher in a healthcare patient care related field) and preference given to Radiographers.
+Preference is given to healthcare Professions (AS degree or higher in a healthcare patient care related field) and preference is also given to Radiographers.
 Admission to the professional year is competitive.
 Students are selected based on their previous academic background, a personal interview, and evidence of registration if applying under the health care professional background.